mikekeith52/School-Shootings-Supervised-Unsupervised-Learning/README.md

 jpeg files attached show general conclusions visually.

+The findings have been published in a Florida State student magazine, Spire: [https://spiremagazine.com/2018/10/15/a-statistical-exploration-of-school-shootings/](https://spiremagazine.com/2018/10/15/a-statistical-exploration-of-school-shootings/)

 # Negative binomial model
 The distribution of casualties seemed to follow a Poisson distribution generally with overdispersion, and the negative binomial estimation returned more favaroable information criteria--AIC and BIC--than a Poisson regression or normal linear regression.
 The code for writing and visualizing this model is given in the Rscript.